puffscoin/ethereumjs-blockstream/README.md

 A library to turn an unreliable remote source of PUFFScion blocks into a reliable stream of blocks.
 Handles block and log removals on chain reorganization and block and log backfills on skipped blocks.

 # Requirements for supported PUFFScoin node
-Blockstream requires support for [EIP-234](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-234.md) in the configured PUFFScoin node, which is naturally achieved through geth: v1.9.0-Amsterdam.
-Support for Parity on PUFFScoin will be investigated and implemented when that client is released.
+Blockstream requires support for EIP-234 in the configured PUFFScoin node, which is naturally achieved through gpuffs: v1.9.0-Amsterdam.
+Support for Parity-PUFFScoin will be forthcoming.

 # Usage